Special Events and Festivals in Cuba

 The Way of the Cross Procession is a religious tradition that passes through the spectacular colonial streets of Trinidad, on Cuba's south coast every year on Good Friday.
 As part of the Easter celebrations, the procession was apparently designed originally to trick looting pirates, and it follows a route marked by crosses.

-National and international dancers and dance companies perform in the squares, parks and museums of Old Havana colonial .
+Known colloquially among dancers as "El Callejero" this annual event sees national and international dancers and dance companies performing in the squares, parks and museums of Old Havana.
 The UNESCO World Heritage listed colonial sector of Havana makes a spectacular setting for the artists who perform both traditional and contemporary dance.
 Workshops, exhibitions and conferences run alongside the dance performances.

 May Day Celebrations